AzureAD/microsoft-authentication-library-for-js/FAQ.md

 ## What browsers are supported by MSAL.js?

-MSAL.js has been tested with the following browsers:
+MSAL.js has been tested and supports the last 2 stable and supported versions of the following browsers:

-IE 11, Edge, Chrome, Firefox and Safari
+- Chrome
+- Edge (Chromium)
+- Firefox
+- Safari
+- Opera

+MSAL.js has also been tested and supports the following browsers with Promise polyfills:
+Support for these browsers will be dropped in the next major version of `@azure/msal-browser` (v3).

+- IE 11
+- Edge (Legacy)

+MSAL.js also supports the following environments:

+- WebViews
+- Chromium Extensions
+- Office Add-ins
+- Teams Applications

 Keep these steps in mind when [using MSAL.js with IE](https://github.com/AzureAD/microsoft-authentication-library-for-js/wiki/Using-msal.js-with-Internet-Explorer).